cucapra/capra-public/src/rawdata.md

 Here's a [video of the installation process][video].
 Roughly, follow these steps:

-1. On your device, follow [this Google Drive link (https://goo.gl/pWKuvk)][app] and download the app.
+1. On your device, follow [this Google Drive link][app] and download the app: <https://goo.gl/pWKuvk>
 2. Enable the setting to allow installation of unknown apps from Google Drive when prompted.
 3. Leave the settings screen and click "Install."